Shafkathasan/Automation-with-Selenium-Junit/README.md

-# Automation with Selenium & Junit
+# Automation & Scrape with Selenium & Junit

 ## Description
 This project contains automated tests for three different web forms using Java: